MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/graphics/skiasharp/basics/circle.md

 An `SKPaint` object is little more than a collection of graphics drawing properties.
 These objects are very lightweight.
 You can reuse `SKPaint` objects as this program does, or you can create multiple `SKPaint` objects for various combinations of drawing properties.
 You can create and initialize these objects outside of the `PaintSurface` event handler, and you can save them as fields in your page class.

-Although the width of the circle's outline is specified as 25 pixels &#x2014; or one-quarter of the radius of the circle &#x2014; it appears to be thinner, and there's a good reason for that: Half the width of the line is obscured by the blue circle.
+Although the width of the circle's outline is specified as 25 pixels &mdash; or one-quarter of the radius of the circle &mdash; it appears to be thinner, and there's a good reason for that: Half the width of the line is obscured by the blue circle.
 The arguments to the `DrawCircle` method define the abstract geometric coordinates of a circle.
-The blue interior is sized to that dimension to the nearest pixel, but the 25-pixel-wide outline straddles the geometric circle &#x2014; half on the inside and half on the outside.
+The blue interior is sized to that dimension to the nearest pixel, but the 25-pixel-wide outline straddles the geometric circle &mdash; half on the inside and half on the outside.

 The next sample in the [Integrating with Xamarin.Forms](~/xamarin-forms/user-interface/graphics/skiasharp/basics/integration.md) article demonstrates this visually.